PoslinskiNet/ember-introjs/README.md

 See the LICENSE file included in this repository.

 Keep in mind that if you like to use Intro.JS for commercial use, you should buy a commercial license.
-You can find more information on the link bellow:
+You can find more information on the intro.js project site: https://introjs.com/#commercial

 <!-- Links -->
 [intro-js]: https://github.com/usablica/intro.js/